XamarinUniversity/build2018-labs/lab2/README.md

 }
 ```

-6. If null, we need to do our one-time initialization (per launch).
+6. If `null`, the code will need to do some one-time initialization (per launch).
 First, create a new local variable in the method of type `MobileServiceSQLiteStore`.
 Store it in a variable named **store** and pass it a filename - the instructions here will use "offlinecache.db".

 ```csharp
 var store = new MobileServiceSQLiteStore("offlinecache.db");
 ```

-7. Next, call `DefineTable<CircleMessage>()` on the **store** object to define the shape of the offline table from our model object.
+7. Next, call `DefineTable<CircleMessage>()` on the **store** object to define the shape of the offline table from the model object.

 ```csharp
 store.DefineTable<CircleMessage>();